Eating Disorders

 Additionally, be sure you will have time to eat your packed lunch while at work.

-In the summer my work is somewhat slow, so eating a lunch or dinner is no big deal.
-However, during the winter, I can hardly get a minute without something needing to be done.
-Keeping that in mind, make sure you are realistic about what you are going to have time to eat, and plan accordingly.
-For example, on days where I won’t have much time to eat, I make sure I have a healthy meal before work, even if that means changing my eating schedule a bit.
+Keeping that in mind, make sure you are realistic about what you are going to have time to eat and plan accordingly.
+For example, on days when I won’t have much time to eat, I make sure I have a healthy meal before work, even if that means changing my eating schedule a bit.

 And make sure to give this thought and consideration as soon as possible.

 Don’t wait until it becomes a problem.
-I know from experience it doesn’t take long to get back into the restriction cycle once you fall off of your meal plan for even a day or two.
+I know from experience that it doesn’t take long to get back into the restriction cycle once you fall off of your meal plan for even a day or two.
 So plan ahead, be flexible, and last but not least, enjoy your summer!

 Scott